Bakersfield, California: Arts and culture

 Many of Bakersfield's oldest and most historic restaurants are Basque, including Wool Growers, Noriega's, Pyrenees, Benji's, and Narducci's.

-The Kern County Museum, located on Chester Avenue just north of downtown Bakersfield holds a collection of regional artifacts.
-Permanent exhibits include: "Black Gold: The Oil Experience", a hands-on modern approach at showing how oil is extracted; and "The Lori Brock Children's Discovery Museum", a hands-on children's museum and a display on the influential "Bakersfield Sound" style of country music.
+The Kern County Museum on Chester Avenue just north of downtown Bakersfield holds a collection of regional artifacts.
+Permanent exhibits include "Black Gold: The Oil Experience", a hands-on modern approach to showing how oil is extracted; and "The Lori Brock Children's Discovery Museum", a hands-on children's museum and a display on the influential "Bakersfield Sound" style of country music.
 Bakersfield is also home to the Buena Vista Museum of Natural History, which has a collection of Miocene era marine fossils collected from the region as well as other displays.

-The city gained fame in the late 1950s and early 1960s for the Bakersfield Sound, an electric guitar-driven subgenre of country music that commercially dominated the industry for more than a decade.
+The city gained fame in the late 1950s and early 1960s for the Bakersfield Sound, an electric guitar-driven subgenre of country music that commercially dominated the industry for over a decade.
 Buck Owens, Dwight Yoakam, and Merle Haggard were its best-known stars.

 Events

-Bakersfield hosts horse shows all year round, including local, 4-H and breed shows.
+Bakersfield hosts year-round horse shows, including local, 4-H and breed shows.

 Every spring, Bakersfield hosts one of California's Scottish Games and Clan Gatherings.
 In the late summer, St. George's Greek Orthodox Church hosts an annual Greek Festival.
+In mid-October, St. Demiana Coptic Orthodox Church hosts an annual Coptic Festival.

 Every year during the summer, Bakersfield hosts the Lowrider National at the Kern County Fairgrounds.

 Memorial Day weekend features the Kern County Basque Festival, sponsored by the Kern County Basque Club.
 This three-day festival features food, music, dance, and handball games.

 In March, Famoso Raceway holds the annual March Meet nostalgia drag racing event.
-The event dates back to the U.S. Fuel and Gas Finals held in March 1959.
+The event dates back to the U.S. Fuel and Gas Finals, held in March 1959.

 Twice a year, the CSUB Indigenous Native American Club hosts a Native Gathering on the California State University Bakersfield campus at Runner Park.

-In mid to late September, Bakersfield holds the annual Kern County Fair, which showcases the area's agricultural produce and animal husbandry, along with a rodeo, concerts, and a traditional carnival.
+In mid-to late September, Bakersfield holds the annual Kern County Fair, which showcases the area's agricultural produce and animal husbandry.
+The fair also includes a rodeo, concerts, and a traditional carnival.

 Previously every year and now every five years, Bakersfield hosts a political conference known as the Bakersfield Business Conference.
-Since 1985, this conference has grown in attendance and as of 2007, the attendance numbered over 9,000.
-The Conference has had several notable political speakers to include Ronald Reagan, Jimmy Carter, Gerald Ford, George H. W. Bush, Margaret Thatcher, Neil Armstrong, Norman Schwarzkopf, Colin Powell, Mike Wallace, Dan Rather, Tom Brokaw, Rush Limbaugh, Sarah Palin and Paul Harvey.
+Since 1985, this conference has grown in attendance; as of 2007, the attendance numbered over 9,000.
+The Conference has had several notable political speakers including Ronald Reagan, Jimmy Carter, Gerald Ford, George H. W. Bush, Margaret Thatcher, Neil Armstrong, Norman Schwarzkopf, Colin Powell, Mike Wallace, Dan Rather, Tom Brokaw, Rush Limbaugh, Sarah Palin and Paul Harvey.

 Writers of Kern hosts their Spring Writers Conference in March or April each year.
-Edgar Award winner and internationally bestselling author, Anne Perry, was a notable speaker at one of these writer's conferences.
+Edgar Award winner and internationally bestselling author Anne Perry was a notable speaker at one of these writer's conferences.